holozeros/minimal-linux-desktop/Chroot environment/README.md

 ```
 su -
 cd /mnt/lfs
-tar cJpf <Where you want to store Path>/tools-pacman5.tar.xz .
+tar cJpf /Path/to/tools-pacman5.tar.xz .
 ```
-## Restor ( when starting over from here in a later step )
+## Restor (when starting over from here in a later step)
 On the host
 ```
 # su -